FeffyLaffy/API-Dash/README.md

 ## Requirements
 Required python >= 3.5

-Required Google Credentials client id and secert id for google login
+Required Discord Developer Client ID and Secert for oauth

 ## PIP lists to install
 Authlib==1.0.1
+discord-oauth2==0.2
 Flask==2.1.3

 ## How to localhost tutorial